FAQ: AI generated cluster names

 Age range: Age is normally a very influential factor in audience behaviours and perceptions, and so in most cases this could be included.

-Gender: As with Age, gender is a defining factor for many audiences and should be featured as part of the segment name, where relevant.
+Gender: As with Age, gender is a defining factor for many audiences and should be featured as part of the cluster name, where relevant.

 Location: Identifying audience locations is useful for global analysis but using regions for country level analysis can also be beneficial.

-Where can I find information about the segmentation methods available to me within my reports?
+Where can I find information about the clustering methods available to me within my reports?

-This user guide article about Audience Segmentation explains the two methods available to segment your audience.
+This user guide article about Audience Segmentation explains the two methods available to cluster your audience.